Rhus Tiger Eyes SumacRhus typhina 'Bailtiger' (P.P.# 16,185)

-The wild sumac, Rhus typhina, is also known as stag’s-horn sumac, which gives an idea of the appearance of the foliage, which is bold and held-out from the stems, with many segments sloping away from a central stem.
-The word ‘typhina’ means antlers.
-It grows throughout the north-east, from Canada down to the Appalachian Mountains and South Carolina.
-As well it grows west below the Great Lakes to Iowa.
-It is usually seen growing on the edges of forests, on dry and rocky soil and along river banks.
-It was introduced into Europe in the early 17th century and is popular there too as a garden plant.
+The Sumac was introduced into Europe in the early 17th century and is popular there too as a garden plant.
 A much more ornamental form, called ‘Dissecta’ or ‘Lacininata’ was discovered at the end of the 19th century by a nurseryman from Reading, Massachusetts, called J. W. Manning.
-This variety is almost always grown in gardens rather than the wild form, as it has much more attractive, deeply lobed and dissected leaves, and excellent fall color.
+This variety is almost always grown in gardens rather than the wild form, as it has much more attractive, deeply lobed and dissected leaves with excellent fall color.
 In July of 1985 a unique plant was discovered in the grounds of Bailey Nurseries, here in the USA.
 There, growing among some dissected-leaf sumac, was a plant of a unique yellow color, which they called Tiger Eyes, and later patented.

-Because this name is protected you are guaranteed that this plant is indeed the correct and justly-famous Tiger Eyes Sumac, and cheaper seedling plants will not have its notable features, so avoid them and choose the named plant.
+Because this name is protected, you are guaranteed that this plant is indeed the correct and justly-famous Tiger Eyes Sumac.
+Cheaper seedling plants that are available from other nurseries will not have its notable features, so avoid them and choose the named plant.

 As part of the basic structure of your garden, the Tiger Eyes Sumac is unbeatable for the ease with which it adds masses of color and interest for no work from you.
 This plant has proved very, very popular with gardeners and supplies are limited.
 So order several now and take care of those empty spaces in your garden right away.
 Order now and avoid being disappointed and staring at those gaps for another season.